trtrgfh/Machine-Learning-Notes/README.md

 - Recommend items to you based on features of user and item to find good match
 - Cost function:
 $$J = \sum_{(i,j):r(i,j)=1} (v_u^{(j)}v_m^{(i)} - y^{(i,j)})^2$$
-Where $v_u$ is the output vecter of the user neural network and $v_m$ is the output vecter of the item neural network
+Where (i,j) indicates whether user j has rated item i, $v_u$ is the output vecter of the user neural network and $v_m$ is the output vecter of the item neural network
+- If the item dataset is large, two steps could help:
+    - Retrieval: generate large list of plausible item candidates, i.e. a list tries to cover a lot of possible items you could recommend to the users
+    - Ranking: use the retrival item list and feed the user vector and item vector to the neural networks to get the predicted ratings.
+Then, rank the items to display to the users.
+- $v_m$ can be computed in advanced, so only need to compute $v_u$ when in use.

-## Gradient Descent <a name="gradientdescent"></a>
+## Technics to improve machine learning models  <a name="gradientdescent"></a>
-This is a sub paragraph, formatted in heading 3 style